iterative/dvc.org/public/static/docs/api-reference/open.md

 - `dvc.exceptions.NoRemoteError` - no `remote` is found.

-## Example: Use data or models from DVC repositories online
+## Example: Use data or models from DVC repositories

 Any <abbr>data artifact</abbr> can be employed directly in your Python app by using this API.
 For example, an XML file tracked in a public DVC repo on Github